HaplyHaptics/Haply-API-Java/README.md

 robotic mechanisms, sensors, and actuators to prototype different types of haptic devices.

-The hAPI design can be interpreted as a branching tree.
+The Haply API design can be interpreted as a branching tree.
 At the foundation of the tree is the ***Board*.** A **Board** functions as the connection between the computer and the **Device.** The **Device** is the physical interface that the user manipulates when interacting with a